 Frozen Food Dinner Project

 This program is to provide meals for a family or senior citizen.
-Containers for this program are purchased from money made through the recycling program.
 Containers are available in the vestibule the first Sunday of the month.

 Participants take a container home, place freezable donations in the container, freeze them, and return the full container on the third weekend of the month.
 These donations go to help the pantries of Holy Trinity, Perpetual Help, Holy Trinity Parish in St. Louis County, and Hosea House.